 Saving money on avoidable trips to the doctor, patients can benefit from medical chatbots, which is an AI-powered service, incorporated with smart algorithms that provide patients with instant answers to all their health-related queries and concerns while also guiding them on how to deal with any potential problems.

 These chatbots are 24/7 available and have the capacity to deal with multiple patients at the same time.
-(Learn the background of these chatbots that is incorporated with ML algorithms)

 AI and collaborative robots have revolutionized surgeries in terms of their speed, and depth while making delicate incisions.
 Since robots don’t get tired, the issue of fatigue in the middle of lengthy and crucial procedures is eliminated.

 AI machines are capable of employing data from past operations to develop new surgical methods.
-The preciseness of these machines reduces the possibilities of tremors or any unintended or accidental movements during the surgeries.
+The preciseness of these machines reduces the possibility of tremors or any unintended or accidental movements during the surgeries.

 AI systems facilitate virtual nursing assistants that can perform a range of tasks from conversing with patients to directing them to the best and effective care unit.
 These virtual nurses are available 24/7 and can respond to queries as well as examine patients and provide instant solutions.

-Presently many AI powered applications of virtual nursing assistants presently enable more regular interactions between patients and care providers between office visits to avoid any unnecessary hospital visits.
+Presently many AI-powered applications of virtual nursing assistants presently enable more regular interactions between patients and care providers between office visits to avoid any unnecessary hospital visits.
 The world’s first virtual nurse assistant Care Angel, can even facilitate wellness checks through voice and AI.

 Buoy Health is an AI-based symptom and cure checker that uses algorithms to diagnose and treat illness.
 Here's how it works: a chatbot listens to a patient’s symptoms and health concerns, then guides that patient to the correct care based on its diagnosis.